machingclee/machingclee.github.io/static/media/015-tiemetable-system.6dfc7ae1.md

 Note that we also need to handle side effects from other events, as shown in the event-storming diagram!

-##### New Business Logic Comes‼ Domain Invariance via Policies for Open\-Closed Principle with Video Demonstration
+##### New Business Logic Comes!!
+Domain Invariance via Policies for Open\-Closed Principle with Video Demonstration

 <Example>
 New requirements come: